pablisch/express-api-postgres-db-setup/README.md

       [1, 'Eat', true],
       [2, 'Sleep', false],
       [3, 'Pray', false]
-    ])('should delete todo with id %s from the database and return status 200 and an array contianing only the deleted todo object', async (id, task, completed) => {
+    ])('should delete todo with id %s from the database and return status 200 and an array containing only the deleted todo object', async (id, task, completed) => {
       // Arrange
       const mReq = {
         params: {